-To our knowledge, CASL is the first under-approximate theory that can detect all categories of concurrency bugs (including data-dependent ones) compositionally (by reasoning about each thread in isolation).
-CASL is strictly stronger than CISL and supports all CISL reasoning principles.
-Moreover, CASL is the first under-approximate and compositional theory for exploit detection.
-We instantiate CASL to detect information disclosure attacks that uncover sensitive data (e.g. Heartbleed [9]) and out-of-bounds attacks that corrupt data (e.g. zero allocation [21]).
-Thanks to CASL soundness, each CASL instance is automatically accompanied by an NFP theorem: all bugs/exploits identified by it are true positives.

-Contributions and Outline.
-Our contributions (detailed in §2) are as follows.
-We present CASL (§3) and prove it sound, with the full proof given in the accompanying technical appendix [?].
-We instantiate CASL to detect information disclosure attacks on stacks (§4) and heaps (§C in [?]) and memory safety attacks (§D in [?]).
-We also develop an underapproximate analogue of RG that is simpler but less expressive than CASL (§E and §F in [?]).
+To our knowledge, CASL is the first under-approximate theory that can detect all 83 categories of concurrency bugs (including data-dependent ones) compositionally (by reasoning 84 about each thread in isolation).
+CASL is strictly stronger than CISL and supports all CISL 85 reasoning principles.
+Moreover, CASL is the first under-approximate and compositional 86 theory for exploit detection.
+We instantiate CASL to detect information disclosure attacks 87 that uncover sensitive data (e.g. Heartbleed [8]) and out-of-bounds attacks that corrupt data 88 (e.g. zero allocation [21]).
+Thanks to CASL soundness, each CASL instance is automatically 89 accompanied by an NFP theorem: all bugs/exploits identified by it are true positives.
+90 appendix [19].
+We instantiate CASL to detect information disclosure attacks on stacks (§4) and heaps [19, §C] and memory safety attacks [19, §D].
+We also develop an under-approximate analogue of RG that is simpler but less expressive than CASL [19, §E and §F].
 We discuss related work in §5.